 (b) A Deed of Assignment should only seek to transfer payments a homeowner has received in relation to the “Residential Building”:

-- An issue arising frequently of late is where an insurer seeks to have a homeowner assign the EQC monies received in relation to their “land claim”.
-Given the current uncertainty in Canterbury in relation to unknowns such as Increased Flooding Vulnerability (resulting in potentially having to raise floor levels if major works are being undertaken now or in the future); unknown soil composition and other subsurface layers of your land; and potential rezoning issues under the (draft) Replacement District Plan, it is important that a homeowner does not assign the land claim to their insurer without first seeking advice.
+- An issue that can arise is where an insurer seeks to have a homeowner assign the EQC monies received in relation to their “land claim”.
+Given the uncertainty around unknowns such as Increased Flooding Vulnerability (resulting in potentially having to raise floor levels if major works are being undertaken now or in the future); unknown soil composition and other subsurface layers of your land; and potential rezoning issues under the (draft) Replacement District Plan, it is important that a homeowner does not assign the land claim to their insurer without first seeking advice.

 - As a homeowner, you pay a premium to an insurer to insure your house, outbuildings, hard landscaping, and other items such as pools.
 In these circumstances, and in these policy types, you do not pay for cover for the land.
 The corollary to that is your insurer is not entitled to payments you receive in relation to your land.